ifyouseewendy/ifyouseewendy.github.io/source/_posts/2014-10-17-design-patterns-in-ruby.markdown

 **Creation Time versus Execution Time**

 Assuming you really do need the Command pattern, to make it work you have to be sure that the initial thought is complete.
 You have to carefully think through the circumstances in which the command object will find itself when it is executed versus when it was created.
-Yes, this key file was open, and that vital object was initialized when I cre- ated the command.
+Yes, this key file was open, and that vital object was initialized when I created the command.
 Will it all still be there for me when the command is executed?

 ### In the Wild